Iran says to send humanitarian aid to Syria's Palestinians

 Iran has been a staunch supporter of Syrian President Bashar al-Assad of Syria who has been battling to put down a 21-month uprising against his rule, and Tehran has also long cast itself as a champion of the Palestinian people.

-The aid would be dispatched to Yarmouk, a Palestinian district near the center of Damascus, which has become one of the latest battlefields for Syrian rebels and a target for Assad's artillery.
+The aid would be dispatched to Yarmouk, a Palestinian district near the centre of Damascus, which has become one of the latest battlefields for Syrian rebels and a target for Assad's artillery.

 Earlier this week, insurgents took control of the Yarmouk camp, a densely populated urban district home to thousands of impoverished Palestinian refugees and Syrians.